scholarslab/scholarslab.github.io/collections/_posts/2012-05-07-no-famous-last-words.md

 layout: post
 slug: no-famous-last-words
 title: Got Prism?
-categories:
+category: blog
+tags:
 - Grad Student Research
-tags:
-- false binaries
 - praxis program
-- Programming
-- theory
+- code
 ---

 Funny thing about collaborative projects in the (digital) humanities: No famous last words.
 A nun scholar lives and dies by her last words, but around here we're just part of an [incredibox](http://www.incredibox.com/en/#/application).
 On the week when we release [Prism](http://prism.scholarslab.org/), I could regale you with all the lessons I learned this year (right about doubled the stock), how wonderful this whole experience has been (I wouldn't trade your post-doc for my praxis), what exciting times we live in (don't look down), but after perusing the drafts queued up on the wp-admin, it sounds like those tunes will be sung to perfection by my fellow praxers.
 Let me instead play a bit.